HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 When address translation is disabled, the respective TLB is is bypassed and the address represents a physical address in bank zero at the local CPU as described before.
 Also, protection ID checking is disabled.
 The U, D, T, B only apply to a data TLB.
 The X bit is only applies to the instruction TLB.
 When the processor cannot find the address translation in the TLB, a TLB miss trap will invoke a software handler.
 The handler will walk the page table for an entry that matches the virtual address and update the TLB with the corresponding physical address and access right information, otherwise the virtual page is not in main memory and there will be a page fault to be handled by the operating system.
 In a sense the TLB is the cache for the address translations found in the page table.
 The implementation of the TLB is hardware dependent.

+To accommodate an even larger physical memory, a memory bank identifier was added.
+Up to 16 banks are allowed.
+However, the LDA/STA instructions can only access the first bank, the bank with a zero identifier.
+All other banks can only be reached with a virtual address.
+The maximum physical memory is thus 64 Gbytes.
+The TLB contains a bank and the physical offset for as translation result.
+In addition, it is envisioned that several CPUs, up to 16 CPUs, can be connected to form a cluster.
+The CPU-ID the also becomes part of the physical address, referring to an address located on another CPU bank and offset.
+Right now, this feature is not supported yet.

 ### Caches

 VCPU-32 is a cache visible architecture, featuring a separate instruction and data cache.
 While hardware directly controls the cache for cache line insertion and replacement, the software has explicit control on flushing and purging cache line entries.
 There are instructions to flush and purge cache lines.
 To speed up the entire memory access process, the cache uses the virtual address to index into the arrays, which can be done in parallel to the TLB lookup.
 When the physical address tag in the cache and the physical page address in the TLB match, there will be a cache hit.
 The architecture will not specify the size of cache lines or cache organization.
 Typically a cache line will hold four to eight machine words, the cache organization is in the simplest case a single set direct mapped cache.